Many of YouTube’s microgenres revolve around automobile interiors.

 If the police pull you over in the UK for using a handheld phone or camera while driving, you will be fined.
 Additionally, you might even face a six-point penalty or a £200 fine, or even both.

 You’re at risk if you text while driving.
 You and others are at risk when you text while driving.
-Taking your eyes from the road for more than a few seconds is also risky.
+Taking your eyes off the road for more than a few seconds is also risky.

 Vloggers now use hands-free cameras to record YouTube videos.
 Pressing the record button starts recording.
 Hands-free driving is legal in most locations as long as you don’t touch the wheel.
 Distracted driving is a crime, even if you’re only vlogging while driving.